DeepRLCourse/DeepRLCourse.github.io/docs/index.md

 - Apply reinforcement learning to various domains
 - Use deep learning techniques to handle large state spaces in RL
 - Master the concepts and gain practical understanding of RL
-- Acquire sufficient theoretical knowledge to conduct serious work in RL
+- Gain hands-on experience with important RL problems
-- Explore and understand recent research papers in RL
+- Equip students with enough theoretical knowledge to understand research papers

 ## Instructor